Our Diversity Team

 Marcus L. Martin, MD - University Vice President and Chief Officer for Diversity and Equity

-Dr. Marcus L. Martin is Professor and past chair of the Department of Emergency Medicine at the UVA.
-During his tenure, Dr. Martin served as Assistant Dean, School of Medicine, Assistant Vice President, Associate Vice President, and Vice President and Chief Officer for Diversity and Equity at UVA.
+During his tenure, Dr. Martin has served as Assistant Dean, School of Medicine, Assistant Vice President, Associate Vice President, and currently as Vice President and Chief Officer for Diversity and Equity at UVA.
 A native of Covington, Virginia, he earned bachelor’s degrees in pulp and paper technology and chemical engineering from North Carolina State University where he was the first African American varsity football player.
 He attended Eastern Virginia Medical School and was the first African American graduate.

 Dr. Martin was commissioned by the US Public Health Service and later served as general medical officer at the Gallup Indian Medical Center in New Mexico.
 He completed emergency medicine residency training at the University of Cincinnati.
 He held positions of emergency medicine residency director, vice chair and acting chair at Allegheny General Hospital in Pittsburgh.
 He directs a January-term course on disaster preparedness in St Kitts and Nevis for University of Virginia students.